rasakhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 14: Script to display lines with the pattern root from /etc/passwd file Task 15: Script to display the num of lines that contain bin in /etc/passwd file Task 16: Script to display lines containing root and 3 lines after them in /etc/passwd file
+Task 14: Script to display lines with the pattern root from /etc/passwd file Task 15: Script to display the num of lines that contain bin in /etc/passwd file Task 16: Script to display lines containing root and 3 lines after them in /etc/passwd file Task 17: Script to display lines that do not contain bin in /etc/passwd